 In CP/M mode, MFX can use the additional memory in the SRAM chip to optionally add a single RAM Disc to the system.
-The RAM disc is a Type 51 disc with 360kB of available storage space.
+A type 50 disk provides 256 kB and a Type 52 disc 360kB of available storage space.
+If your MTX already had 64kB of RAM, then the 512kB on the MFX can provide a type 51 disc with 512kB of storage.

 For a system with only legacy floppy disk drives, such as the original Memotech FDX, a Silicon Disc (or RAM disk) potentially offered a huge speed increase over the use of floppy disks.
 Data could be written and read to and from memory much faster than physical disks.
-With the solid state "discs" used in CF/SD based systems such as CFX, MFX and REMEMOrizer, the speed benefits are much reduced RAM disc support is included with MFX for completeness, any potential benefits are very much down to an individual user's usage case and personal preferences.
+With the solid state "discs" used in CF/SD based systems such as CFX, MFX and REMEMOrizer, the speed benefits are much reduced.
+RAM disc support is included with MFX for completeness, any potential benefits are very much down to an individual user's usage case and personal preferences.

 Since the SRAM has no battery backup, the contents of the RAM disk will be lost when the system is powered off.
-The behaviour is the RAM disk on system reset is dependent on the configuration of the ROMS jumper made during installation of the MFX PCB - see 2.1.1
+The behaviour is the RAM disk on system reset is dependent on the configuration of the ROMS jumper made during installation of the MFX PCB - see 2.1.2